Specular Reflection vs. Diffuse Reflection: Understanding the Difference

 Diffuse Reflection: The Scattering of Light

 In contrast to specular reflection, diffuse reflection, also called irregular reflection, occurs when light rays reflect off a rough surface in multiple directions.
-Consider shining the same laser pointer onto a piece of rough-textured paper.
-The light scatters in all directions, preventing the formation of a distinct reflected image.
-This scattering is due to the microscopic irregularities on the surface of the paper, which deflect the light rays in different directions.
+On top of that, consider shining the same laser pointer onto a piece of rough-textured paper.
+Plus, the light scatters in all directions, preventing the formation of a distinct reflected image.
+Which means this scattering is due to the microscopic irregularities on the surface of the paper, which deflect the light rays in different directions.
 While the law of reflection still applies at the individual microscopic level, the overall effect is a diffused reflection.

 Characteristics of Diffuse Reflection: